 Meningitis due to Exophiala or Exserohilum species is rare, and definitive treatment is not known.
 However, voriconazole 6 mg/kg/day IV is recommended initially.
 Drug dosage should be adjusted based on blood levels of the drug.
 Liver enzyme and sodium levels should be measured periodically during the 2 to 3 weeks after initiation of treatment.

-Coccidioides, Histoplasma, Blastomyces, Sporothrix, and Candida sp may all cause chronic meningitis similar to that caused by C. neoformans.
-Coccidioides sp are confined to the American Southwest (predominantly southern Utah, New Mexico, Arizona, and California).
+Coccidioides, Histoplasma, Blastomyces, Sporothrix, and Candida species may all cause chronic meningitis similar to that caused by C. neoformans.
+Coccidioides species are confined to the American Southwest (predominantly southern Utah, New Mexico, Arizona, and California).
 Histoplasma and Blastomyces species occur predominantly in the central and eastern US.
 Cranial nerve deficits are common.
 Thus, if patients with subacute meningeal symptoms reside in or travel to this region, clinicians should suspect the appropriate fungal causes.

 CSF findings typically include